 What took you so long, Hyatt, IHG, and Marriott?

-By the end of 2021, approximately 1.5 million guest rooms, owned by the world’s three largest hoteliers, will eliminate plastic mini bottles and travel-sized toiletries.
-They will be replaced with larger bulk shampoo and soap dispensers.
+By the end of 2021, approximately 1.5 million guest rooms, that the world’s three largest hoteliers own, will eliminate plastic mini bottles and travel-sized toiletries.
+Larger bulk shampoo and soap dispensers will replace these items for more sustainable practices.
 Those big names include Hyatt (owners of more than a dozen different hotel brands), IHG (Holiday Inn, Crowne Plaza, Candlewood Suites, others), and Marriott International (owners of Ritz-Carlton, Sheraton, Westin, others).

 Old Town Inn’s Shampoo and Soap Dispensers

-While we applaud “the majors” for their eco-friendly move, we’d like to remind our guests that since 2011, The Old Town Inn in Florence has been using sealed, refillable bulk shampoo and soap dispensers.
+While we applaud “the majors” for their eco-friendly move, we’d like to remind our guests of our own sustainable practices.
+Since 2011, The Old Town Inn in Florence has been using sealed, refillable bulk shampoo and soap dispensers.
 Instead of offering travel-sized toiletries, our soap and shampoo are mounted to the shower wall.

 Hyatt recently announced that its 220,000 guest rooms will begin using bulk-sized bottles.
 It joined Holiday Inn-owner InterContinental Hotel Group (843,000 guest rooms) and Marriott International (500,000 guest rooms) in announcing similar changes earlier this year.